Trash Talk: Council Confusion

 Once they do that, I believe the Rogers Road/Millhouse community sites will be off the table – once and for all – and that the Town can then turn back its attention to addressing the long standing obligations we have to our neighbors in that community.

-6 responses to “Trash Talk: Council Confusion”
+6 thoughts on “Trash Talk: Council Confusion”

-I was very happy to hear Mayor Foy ask for a cost analysis for the town on all 4 sites.
+1. I was very happy to hear Mayor Foy ask for a cost analysis for the town on all 4 sites.
 It’s amazing to me that they’ve waited this long to get a grip on what the different options mean in terms of real dollars.
 Hopefully, they will also look at the environmental costs too.
 Only when they have a clear understanding of costs and environmental impact can they put that together with what they know about the social impact and make an informed decision.

 How much additional truck traffic would the transfer station add to Millhouse Road?